miklevin/MikeLev.in/_posts/2023-06-24-deep-in-research.md

 headline: "Uncovering the Hidden World of AI: My Journey into the Back End of the AI Community."
 description: Explore the mysterious world of AI and discover the secrets behind the internet's sentient life.
 Join me as I uncover the long-standing history of AI and its impact on the world today.
 Sat Jun 24, 2023.
 keywords: AI, Community, Back End, Internet, Sentient, Research, Understanding, Humans, Communication, Realize
-categories: ai
 permalink: /blog/deep-in-research/
-layout: post
+layout: plain
-group: blog
 ---
+# Deep in Research

 Hello World.
 I'm deep into understanding the AI Community on the Back End.